 Conclusions and My Work

-Psychodynamic therapy is often longer than other approaches like cognitive-behavioral or Solution-Focused Therapy.
-While these short-term, symptom-focused therapies have become more prominent in recent decades, Psychodynamic Therapy still has a place in contemporary psychotherapy.
-It can benefit individuals seeking a deeper understanding of their emotional and psychological issues.
+Psychodynamic therapy techniques often take longer than other approaches like cognitive-behavioral or Solution-Focused Therapy.
+While these short-term, symptom-focused therapies have become more prominent in recent decades, psychodynamic therapy still has a place in contemporary psychotherapy.
+It can benefit individuals seeking a deeper understanding of their emotional and psychological issues and pairs well with other methods, such as emotion-focused therapy interventions and relational psychotherapy.

-If you want to discuss how a primary Psychodynamic Therapy approach or a mix of this approach and others might work for you, please contact me for a free consultation.
+If you want to discuss how this approach might benefit you, you want more psychodynamic therapy examples similar to your unique needs, or learn more about how a mix of this approach and others might work for you, please contact me for a free consultation.

 author avatar